rfinnie/2ping/doc/2ping-protocol.md

 * Shared secret
 * HKDF (RFC 5869) key derivation function, extract + expand rounds
-    * Input key material: shared secret, encoded as UTF-8 if needed
+    * Input key material: shared secret (UTF-8)
-    * Salt: 16 octet (128 bit) per-message pseudo-random value
+    * Salt: 16 byte (128 bit) per-message pseudo-random value
-    * Output key length: 32 octets (256 bits)
+    * Output key length: 32 bytes (256 bits)
-    * Expand round info value: 0xd889ac93aceba1f398d0c69bc8c6a7aa + 8 octet (64 bit) per-session pseudo-random value (concatenated)
+    * Expand round info value: 0xd889ac93aceba1f398d0c69bc8c6a7aa + 8 byte (64 bit) per-session pseudo-random value (concatenated)
 * AES encryption
     * Cipher mode: AES-CBC
-    * Key: 32 octet (256 bit) output of HKDF extract + expand rounds above
+    * Key: 32 byte (256 bit) output of HKDF extract + expand rounds above
     * Initialization vector (IV): Same as HKDF salt above
     * Input: Complete unencrypted 2ping packet

 The session ID, IV/salt and the result of the AES encryption are concatenated to form the encrypted data field.
-To decrypt, extract the session ID from the first 8 octets of the encrypted data field, the IV/salt from the following 16 octets, and use the method to AES decrypt the remaining octets.
+To decrypt, extract the session ID from the first 8 bytes of the encrypted data field, the IV/salt from the following 16 bytes, and use the method to AES decrypt the remaining bytes.

 AES has a 128 bit block size, which data must be padded to when encrypting.
 As trailing padding is a core feature of 2ping, no special padding method is required.
-The implementation only needs to make sure the unencrypted packet length is a multiple of 16 octets before encryption.
+The implementation only needs to make sure the unencrypted packet length is a multiple of 16 bytes before encryption.

 ### 0x8000 - Extended segments